CALL (310) 220-0405

 Will the teacher provide the instrument?

-Adult students who are taking voice lessons in their home will need to have a keyboard for use during lessons.
+Adult students who are taking singing lessons in their home will need to have a keyboard for use during lessons.
 It doesn’t have to be anything fancy, but the teacher will need it for playing pitches during the lesson.

 Am I too old to begin music lessons?